pellcorp/creality-wiki/docs/btteddy_flashing.md

 ```
 Bus 001 Device 102: ID 1d50:614e OpenMoko, Inc. USB2.0 Hub
 ```

+## Flashing on Windows or Linux Desktop

+### Connecting in BOOTSEL mode

+You need to connect your btt eddy to your computer in BOOTSEL mode, you do this by disconnecting the eddy usb **or eddy duo**, and then push and hold boot button on Eddy (It's next to where the cable plugs in) and at the same time, plug in the cable to your computer.

+On windows or a Linux Desktop if you successfully connected the eddy in bootsel mode, it will be mounted as a new drive on your computer.

+### Flashing btteddy.uf2 file

+Copy the [btteddy.uf2](https://raw.githubusercontent.com/pellcorp/klipper/master/fw/K1/btteddy.uf2) file across to the btt eddy drive, it should automatically flash the eddy and disconnect for you.

+Once this is done go ahead and reconnect your eddy to your K1.

 ## How do I know it flashed correctly?